OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-39.md

 the curtains of the courtyard with its posts and bases, and the curtain for the entrance to the courtyard; the ropes and tent pegs for the courtyard; all the equipment for the service of the tabernacle, the tent of meeting;

 ## Exodus 39:41
-and the woven garments worn for ministering in the sanctuary, both the sacred garments for Aaron the priest and the garments for his sons when serving as priests.
+and the woven garments used for ministering in the sanctuary, both the sacred garments for Aaron the priest and the garments for his sons when serving as priests.

 ## Exodus 39:42
 The Israelites had done all the work just as the Lord had commanded Moses.

 ## Exodus 39:43
-Moses inspected the work and saw that they had done it just as the Lord had commanded.
+Moses reviewed the work and saw that they had done it just as the Lord had commanded.
 So Moses blessed them.